mobbr/mobbr-api-v1/specifications/README.md

 <p>
     It is allowed that different patterns match the same URL.
-Properties are then cascaded (if not present) or overwritten (if already present) in top to bottom order, combining all matching rules.
+Properties are then cascaded (if not present) or overwritten (if already present), combining all matching rules into a single resulting script.
-    This cascading may not lead to duplicate participants being inserted which is allowed as long as the roles differ.
+    This cascading may lead to duplicate participants being inserted which is allowed as long as the roles differ.
 </p>